metadriverse/metadrive/documentation/source/config_system.rst

 Vehicle Config
 ################

 We list the vehicle config here.
 Observation Space will be adjusted by these config automatically.
-Find more information and in our source code and test scripts!
+Other vehicle config like *traffic_vehicle_config* should merge this base config before passing to traffic vehicle Find more information and in our source code and test scripts!

 - :code:`lidar` (tuple): (laser num, distance, other vehicle info num)